-Learning, networking and good times filled the Orange County Convention Center in Orlando last week, as another enormously successful Youth Sports Congress took place.
+Learning, networking and good times filled the Henry B. Gonzalez Convention Center in San Antonio, Texas last week, as another enormously successful Youth Sports Congress took place.

-The 18th annual Congress, the signature event of the National Alliance for Youth Sports that is conducted in conjunction with the Athletic Business Show, attracted more than 250 recreation professionals from across the country and on U.S. military bases worldwide.
+The 20th annual Congress, the signature event of the National Alliance for Youth Sports that is conducted in conjunction with the Athletic Business Show, attracted recreation professionals from across the country and on U.S. military bases worldwide.
 Attendees were treated to four days of high-quality sessions led by leading experts in their respective fields.

 Four outstanding organizations who provide high-quality and diverse programming for children were also honored with the prestigious Excellence in Youth Sports Award.
 This year’s recipients were:

-USAG Fort Huachuca Youth Sports and Fitness (Arizona)
+Fort Hood CYS Youth Sports and Fitness in Texas

 “It truly is inspiring to see all the incredible work being done worldwide to help make youth sports the best they can be for children,” said John Engh, executive director of NAYS.
-“I am continually impressed and amazed, and it is so rewarding to have all these incredible individuals gather each year who are interested in gaining more knowledge and information to take their programs to even higher levels.”
+“I am so impressed how these dedicated recreation professionals navigated the challenges of the pandemic and found ways to offer innovative and safe programming that kept youth and teens engaged and active.”

-The Congress wrapped up with an interactive roundtable on youth sports, exploring the benchmark standards that programs should be focused on.
+The Congress wrapped up with an interactive roundtable on youth sports, exploring current youth sports issues.